 “Come with me by yourselves to a quiet place and get some rest.”
 (Mark 6:31b)

-In over 30 years of marriage we have discovered that a key to marital health and connection is to get away by ourselves to focus on our relationship.
+In almost 35 years of marriage we have discovered that a key to marital health and connection is to get away by ourselves to focus on our relationship.
 Our lives are no different than yours.
 We’ve raised children, lived busy lives, juggled multiple jobs, and experienced the demands of work and ministry.
 But through it all we worked intentionally to carve out time to connect.

 Here are some ideas on how we’ve made it work: